RenderKit/ospray/README.md

 Volumes
 -------

-Volumes are volumetric datasets with discretely sampled values in 3D space, typically a 3D scalar field.
+Volumes are volumetric data sets with discretely sampled values in 3D space, typically a 3D scalar field.
 To create a new volume object of given type `type` use